 How To Transfer a Domain Name To Us

 Maintaining your domain registration and hosting services within the same account allows you to manage both services with only one login password, making it easier for you to stay on top of everything related to your website.
-This article explains the process to transfer your domain to Bluehost so there aren't any surprises along the way.
+This article explains the process of transferring your domain to Bluehost, so there are no surprises along the way.

 - You can transfer the following domain extensions to us: com, net, org, us, co, info, and biz.

 - To avoid any delays, please complete all five steps before initiating the transfer.

 - Avoid transferring your domain within 45 days of a domain that has been recently renewed, or you could lose that renewal year.